-Today it remains a time capsule of sorts, not a place where people dress in Old-World costumes for tourists, but an actually working community where people have held onto their regional identity.
-Island houses from the early- to mid-19th century, along with some of the oldest churches in the region, have been preserved and 90% of the island remains farmland.
+Once on the island, we found a living time capsule of sorts, not a place where people dress in Old-World costumes for tourists, but an actual working community where people have held onto their regional identity.
+Old island houses – some from the early- to mid-19th century – and old churches in the region have been preserved, and 90% of the island remains farmland.

-All over Ile d’Orleans you find sugar maple groves; pear, plum and apple orchards; strawberry fields and little farm stands along the ribbon of road that encircles the island.
-In one area small vineyards run across the hillsides, its little wine shop and café a welcome stop for touring bicyclists and the few other travelers who come over from the mainland.
+All over Ile d’Orleans, you find sugar maple groves; pear, plum, and apple orchards; strawberry fields, and little farm stands along the ribbon of road that encircles the island.

 Ile d’Orleans, One of the First French Settlements

-The island was discovered by explorer Jacques Cartier in 1535 at about the same time that the site of present-day Quebec City was found.
-It was one of the first French settlements in the area and at one time had a population larger than that of Quebec City due to its fertile soil.
+The island was discovered by explorer Jacques Cartier in 1535, about the same time that the site of present-day Quebec City was found.
+It was one of the first French settlements in the area, and at one time, its fertile soil sustained a population more significant than that of Quebec City.

-Until relatively recently river pilots who navigated the St. Lawrence were the island’s main residents.
-They left their mark on the wrought-iron railings of the Quebec-style houses along the streets in small villages such as St. Jean where the circles on the balustrades symbolize the pilot wheels on ships they piloted on the river.
+River pilots who navigated the St. Lawrence were the island’s primary residents until relatively recently.
+They left their mark on the wrought-iron railings of the Quebec-style houses along the streets in small villages such as St. Jean, where the circles on the balustrades symbolize the pilot wheels on ships they piloted on the river.

 Quebec Sans Starbucks

-Wandering about the island by bike or car is the perfect way to discover the countryside.
-You don’t find 7-11’s, Starbucks or strip malls on Ile d’Orleans, just solitude and a landscape that’s a slice of traditional life in rural Quebec.
+Route 368, the Chemin Royal (Royal Road) that encircles the island, is the perfect route to discover the countryside either by car or bicycle or by foot if you’re so inclined.
+You don’t find 7-11’s, Starbucks, or strip malls along the way, just the solitude and a landscape that’s a slice of traditional life on Ile d’Orleans.

-In St. Jean we found houses built with creamy-yellow bricks brought up the St. Lawrence as ballast in ships long ago, many sitting so close to the street I’m certain they predated it.
-Quiet little shops were scattered here and there, all not far from an old stone church that has well stood the test of time.
-In a garden not far beyond a man was relaxing in an Adirondack chair enjoying a book.
-There was nothing but solitude in the air.
+In St. Jean, we found houses built with creamy-yellow bricks brought up the St. Lawrence as ballast in ships long ago, with many sitting so close to the street I’m sure they predated it.
+Quiet little shops were scattered here and there, all not far from Église Saint-Jean de Ile d’Orleans.
+The stone Catholic church, built from 1734 to 1737, has stood the test of time well and is worth a quick visit.

-All along the road several of the old village lampposts carried signs describing a piece of local history.
-I looked at one dedicated to a priest who opened the grounds of the church for skating, hockey and other activities.
+In Ile d’Orleans, all along the Chemin Royal old village lampposts carry signs relating to local history.
+Very local.
+Leaving the man in the garden to enjoy his book, I came across a lamppost dedicated to a priest who opened the church’s grounds for skating, hockey, and other activities.

 A “Cabane à Sucre”

-We continued on our way stopping at L’En-Tailleur in Saint-Pierre-de-Ile d’Orleans, a cabane à sucre, or traditional sugar shack, where the maple trees are still tapped with buckets in the old style.
-Inside its little shop a variety of maple products – including maple butter, maple green tea, maple cream cookies and maple syrup – were for sale, and the syrup turned out to be the best I’ve had anywhere.
-It didn’t surprise me to learn that the place had been in the family for ten generations.
+Inside its little shop, a variety of maple products from Ile d’Orleans– including maple butter, maple green tea, maple cream cookies, and maple syrup – were for sale, and the syrup turned out to be the best I’ve had anywhere.
+Somehow, I wasn’t surprised to learn that the place had been in the family for ten generations.

-Our dinner, was magnifique and, better yet, less than a half-hour from our hotel in Quebec City.
+Our Ile d’Orleans dinner was Magnifique and, better yet, less than a half-hour from table to bed in our hotel in Quebec City.

 1447 Chemin Royal